Applied Behaviour Analysis Child and Adolescent Services (ABACAS)

 ABACAS has a team of highly dedicated and enthusiastic Behavioural Therapists.
 All therapists hold an allied health or education degree and are experienced in delivering ABA therapy sessions to individuals with developmental disabilities.
-Many are also working on their registration as psychologists or undertaking masters level studies.
+Many are also working on their registration as psychologists or undertaking post graduate studies in Applied Behaviour Analysis.

 All therapists in the team undergo continual supervision and training, with regular in-session observations to ensure high quality service delivery to our families.